pyxfluff/Administer/apps/namespace/app.md

 ## `App.ActivateUI`

 ::: warning
-This method is meant for internal use only.
+This method is meant for internal use only and it is not meant to be used for normal projects.
 No support will be provided if you have issues with it.
 :::

+Sets Administer's parent frame for adding buttons and notifications.

 ::: code-group